arpmail/Pi_Calculation_To_Calculate_Sun_Circumference/README.md

 2. At the top left, click Open > find naluri-backend and choose it > Click Ok > Trust Project
 3. Run the application

-## Additional Thoughts
-I’m just starting out with backend development, so building this project was a huge learning experience!
-I got hands-on with React ft Tailwindcss, Spring Boot, redis, and figuring out how to make the frontend and backend work together.

-It’s also my first attempt at a full-stack app from scratch, so I learned a lot about backend process, threading, and even Docker.
-Honestly, it was exciting to see it all come together!

-## Limitations
-The UI is simple and works fine, but it’s not fully polished as i wish it can be more interactive and nice for eyes(include more transition and animation maybe?).

 ## Future Work
 I try to make the UI more polished and user-friendly.
 Will add some network or security checking and learn how actual production application connecting to each other in secured network.

 I would love to learn Kubernetes so that can i try to implement in this project.